berenicechisholm9/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and deadline for each task, ensuring that you stay focused and don't get sidetracked.
  -- 212字

+# 2024-03-02
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In software development, this translates to designing and writing code that is easy to understand, maintain, and extend.
+It's about choosing straightforward solutions over complex ones, minimizing unnecessary abstractions, and striving for clarity in your expressions and logic.
+This approach not only makes your codebase more resilient to bugs but also enhances its adaptability to changing requirements, and facilitates collaboration among team members.
+Remember, the goal is not just to write code that computers can execute, but also to create programs that humans can comprehend and build upon with ease.